We are designers, engineers and scientists

 We finally delivered to our Kickstarter backers at the beginning of 2018, and we began fulfilling our pre-orders straight after that.
 It’s been amazing to hear stories and see photos from our customers across the globe.

-We’re now almost ready to take new orders, and we can’t wait to share doppel with the world!
+We’re now ready to take new orders, and we can’t wait to share doppel with the world!

 The team behind doppel comprises Dr Fotini Markopoulou, Jack Hooper, Andreas Bilicki and Nell Bennett.